Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 • One year membership to art of work solutions lighthouse including access to a ‘private’ Lighthouse Resource Centre - a comprehensive web portal packed with case studies, Master Class content, reference documents and white papers

-• Access to the private Art of Work Solutions Journal Club; a chance to connect, share ideas and learn from like-minded professionals
+• Access to the Art of Work Solutions Journal Club; a chance to connect, share ideas and learn from like-minded professionals

 Contact us to run a bespoke programme for your organisation.